-It was a turning point in the support of the middle and working classes for the Workers' Party (PT).
+It was a turning point in the support of the middle and working classes of the Workers' Party (PT).
 In 2013, during the June mass protests, thousands of people took to the streets spontaneously, mainly to protest the increase in transport fares, but above all to demand better public transport, alongside improvements in health and public education.
-There was unease because the huge sums of money being poured to host the World Cup were being compared to the insufficient social investment.
+There was a sense of unease because the huge sums of money being poured to host the World Cup were being compared to the insufficient social investment.

-It was becoming evident that once the commodity cycle ended and the increase in consumption decreased, deep dissatisfaction would cause instability among the support bases of the Workers’ Party-led government.
+It was becoming evident that, once the commodity boom ended and the increase in consumption decreased, deep dissatisfaction would cause instability among the support bases of the Workers’ Party-led government.
 This increase in consumption was based on cheap imports, many of them from China, thanks to a then overvalued real, while the Brazilian production model became even more deindustrialized.
-Additionally, during Dilma's government, inflation soared and left many families indebted, especially in the working-class areas.
+Additionally, during Dilma's government, inflation soared and left many families indebted, especially in working-class areas.

 In addition to the economic downturn, the first allegations of corruption in the Operacão Lava Jato (Operation Car Wash) were made, showing that there was a corruption network made up of political parties, businessmen and state-owned companies, that charged 1% to 3% commissions on public works contracts.
 This money was then redistributed among the different parties.
 It was not limited to the Workers’ Party, but the revelation of the corruption scheme impacted it more harshly in the context of the economic downturn.
 In the meantime, the right-wing movements were taking over the street protests, which initially had a wide audience, including Workers’ Party’s voters.